-Strength of hardened concrete measured by the compression test.
-The compressive strength of concrete is a measure of the concrete's ability to resist loads which tend to compress it.
-The compressive strength is measured by crushing cylindrical concrete specimens in compression testing machine.
+Compressive strength of concrete is the Strength of hardened concrete measured by the compression test.
+The compression strength of concrete is a measure of the concrete's ability to resist loads which tend to compress it.
+It is measured by crushing cylindrical concrete specimens in compression testing machine.

-The compressive strength of concrete is calculated by the failure load divided with the cross sectional area resisting the load and reported in pounds per square inch in US customary units and mega pascals (MPa) in SI units.
+The compressive strength of concrete can be calculated by the failure load divided with the cross sectional area resisting the load and reported in pounds per square inch in US customary units and mega pascals (MPa) in SI units.
 Concrete's compressive strength requirements can vary from 2500 psi (17 MPa) for residential concrete to 4000psi (28 MPa) and higher in commercial structures.
-Higher strengths upto and exceeding 10,000 psi (70 MPa) are specified for certain applications.
+Higher strengths up to and exceeding 10,000 psi (70 MPa) are specified for certain applications.

 Compressive strength results are primarily used to determine that the concrete mixture as delivered on site meets the requirements of the specified strength, fc', in the job specification.
-Cylinders tested for acceptance and quality control are made and cured in accordance with procedures described for standard-cured specimens in ASTM C-31, Standard Practice for Making and Curing Concrete Test Specimens in the Field.
+Cylinders tested for acceptance and quality control are made and cured in accordance with procedures described for standard-cured specimens in ASTM C-31 (which is the Standard Practice for Making and Curing Concrete Test Specimens in the Field).
 For estimating the in place concrete strength, ASTM C-31 provides procedures for field-cured specimens.
-Cylindrical specimens are tested in accordance with ASTM C-39, standard Test Method for Compressive Strength of Cylindrical Concrete Specimens.
+Cylindrical specimens are tested in accordance with ASTM C-39 (which is standard Test Method for Compressive Strength of Cylindrical Concrete Specimens).

 A test result is the average of at least two standard-cured strength specimens made from the same concrete batch and tested at the same age.
 In most cases strength requirements for concrete are at 28 days.

 Design engineers use the specified strength to design structural elements.
-This specified strength is incorporated in the job contract documents.
+This specified strength is incorporated in the job contract documents and is called design strength of concrete.
 The concrete mixture is designed to produce an average strength fc' higher than the specified strength such that the risk of not complying with the strength specification is minimized.
 To comply with the strength requirements of a job specification, the following acceptance criteria apply:

-It is important to understand that an individual test falling below fc' does not necessarily constitute a failure to meet specification requirements.
-When the average of strength tests on a job are at the required average strength fc', the probability that individual strength tests will be less than the specified strength is about 10% and this is accounted for in the acceptance criteria.
+It is important to understand that an individual test falling below fc' does not necessarily mean that the test has failed and specifications were not as per requirement.
+When the average of strength tests is as per the required average strength fc', the probability that individual strength tests will be less than the specified strength is about 10% and this is accounted for in the acceptance criteria.